ipfs/ipfs-docs/docs/concepts/how-ipfs-works.md

 The use of mDNS in IPFS has several benefits that make it a clear choice for peer discovery over traditional DNS:

-- Nodes can broadcast messages requesting and reporting address information to multiple peers, increasing speed and efficiency of peer discovery
+- Nodes can broadcast messages requesting and reporting address information to multiple peers, increasing speed and efficiency of peer discovery.
-- Nodes do not rely on a centralized name server to discover other peers, improving network resilience, decentralization and censorship resistance
+- Nodes do not rely on a centralized name server to discover other peers, improving network resilience, decentralization and censorship resistance.

 ### Delegated routing over HTTP